Apocalyptic and post-apocalyptic fiction: Comics

 Crossed by Garth Ennis is set in a post-apocalyptic world in which a bodily fluid-borne virus has destroyed civilization.
 Carriers of the virus develop a cross-shaped rash on their faces and act without inhibitions, raping, killing and torturing the few remaining uninfected humans.

-Y: The Last Man by Brian K. Vaughan and Pia Guerra deals with the lives of Yorick Brown and his monkey Ampersand, after a plague wipes out all but three male mammals on the Earth, leaving the whole planet to be controlled by women.
+Y: The Last Man by Brian K. Vaughan and Pia Guerra deals with the lives of Yorick Brown and his monkey Ampersand, after a plague wipes out all but three male mammals on Earth, leaving the whole planet to be controlled by women.

 The Walking Dead is a comic book series published by Image Comics, written by Robert Kirkman, with artwork initially by Tony Moore, and later by Charlie Adlard.
 It began in 2003 and concluded in 2019.
 The story follows a group of survivors navigating a post-apocalyptic world overrun by zombies.
-The Walking Dead television series is based on the comic books.
-They have also spawned a motion comic.
+The Walking Dead television series is based on the comic books, which have also spawned a motion comic.

 Kamandi is an American comic book character, created by artist Jack Kirby and published by DC Comics.
 In the eponymous series, Kamandi is a teenage boy on a post-apocalyptic Earth that the textual narrative describes as "Earth A.D.
 (After Disaster)".
 The Earth has been ravaged by a mysterious calamity called the Great Disaster.
 The precise nature of the Great Disaster is never revealed in the original series, although it "had something to do with radiation" (in the series' letter column, Jack Kirby and his then-assistant Steve Sherman repeatedly asserted that the Great Disaster was not a nuclear war, a fact confirmed in issue #35).
 The Disaster wiped out human civilization and a substantial portion of the human population.
 A few isolated pockets of humanity survived in underground bunkers, while others quickly reverted to pre-technological savagery.

 Xenozoic Tales (also known as Cadillacs & Dinosaurs) is an alternative comic book by Mark Schultz set in a post-apocalyptic future starring mechanic Jack Tenrec and scientist Hannah Dundee.
-Earth has been ravaged by pollution and natural disasters and humanity survived by building vast underground cities.
-Some 600 years later, mankind emerged to find that the world had been reclaimed by previously extinct lifeforms (most spectacularly, dinosaurs).
+Earth has been ravaged by pollution, and natural disasters and humanity survived by building vast underground cities.
+Some 600 years later, mankind emerged to find that the world had been reclaimed by previously extinct lifeforms, most spectacularly dinosaurs.
 In the new 'Xenozoic' era, technology is extremely limited and those with mechanical skills command a great deal of respect and influence.